awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 **Important**
 For Windows Server 2008 R2 and later, we recommend you upgrade to AWS PV drivers that include the Guest Agent update\.

 Before you start upgrading your drivers, make sure you back up your important information on the instance, or create an AMI from the instance\.
-For more information about creating an AMI, see [Creating a Custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.
+For more information about creating an AMI, see [Creating a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.
 If you create an AMI, make sure you do the following:
 + Do not enable the Sysprep tool in the EC2Config service\.
 + Write down your password\.
 + Set your Ethernet adapter to DHCP\.